SharePoint/sp-dev-docs/docs/sp-add-ins/create-sharepoint-add-ins-that-can-be-used-by-anonymous-users.md

 - A list in the site collection that is configured for anonymous access if your add-in is SharePoint-hosted and accesses a SharePoint list.

-Instructions for these tasks are in the section [Configuring a SharePoint web application and site collection and list for anonymous access](#Configuring).
+Instructions for these tasks are in the section [Configuring a SharePoint web application, site collection, and list for anonymous access](#Configuring).

 ## Limitations on the use of SharePoint Add-ins by anonymous users